 Summary of teaching

-30 hours of blended learning that is predominantly intensive, residential workshops with further materials provided via a virtual learning environment supported by a module reading pack, and tutorial support.
-The workshop is advertised in the AGCAS training calendar as Work Experience in Higher Education.
+30 hours of blended learning made up of predominantly intensive, workshops with further materials and help provided via a virtual learning environment, online reading, and webinar support.

 Module timing and duration

-Usually, this module runs once a year.
-The next AGCAS residential course is scheduled for 10 - 12 May 2017.
-Participants should register for this residential with AGCAS and also complete a Warwick module registration form.
+Usually, this module runs once a year in May.
+Participants should check the AGCAS calendar and also complete a Warwick module registration form.
 Participants are allowed 5 months to complete.

 The assignment consists of a 5000 word project (100%).
 Typically, the project entails evaluating the strengths and weaknesses of the work experience provision in your own context from the point of view of a range of stakeholders and developing a plan for further development.